clbarnes/catmaid-catnap/README.md

 Open a napari window viewing the pre-formatted data for label annotation.

 ```_catnap
-usage: catnap [-h] [-v] input
+usage: catnap [-h] [-v] [-l LABEL] input

 positional arguments:
-  input          Path to HDF5 group containing catnap-formatted data, in the
+  input                 Path to HDF5 group containing catnap-formatted data,
-                 form'{file_path}:{group_path}'.
-If the group path is not
+                        in the form '{file_path}:{group_path}'.
+If the group
-                 given, it will default to the file's root.
+                        path is not given, it will default to the file's root.

 optional arguments:
   -h, --help            show this help message and exit
   -v, --verbose         Increase logging verbosity
+  -l LABEL, --label LABEL
+                        Path to HDF5 dataset containing label data (if it's
+                        not in the expected place in the input HDF5), in the
+                        form '{file_path}:{group_path}'.
+If the file path is
+                        not given, uses the 'input' file.
 ```

 e.g.